cfech/spring-security/README.md

 ![s2](./images/custom-sequence-2.png)

-# Section 4 Password Management And Encoders #
+# Section 4 Password Management and Encoders #

 ## 35 How Are Passwords Validated In Spring Security By Default ##